RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 * The `<rec-name>/<rec-namespace>` value must be unique for each RERC resource.
 (RED-96302)

 * Only global database options are supported, not support for specifying configuration per location.
-* No support for migration from old (manual) Active-Active database method to new Active-Active controller.
+* No support for migration from old (`crdb-cli`) Active-Active database method to new Active-Active controller.
+* No support for multiple participating clusters on the same Kubernetes cluster.

 ## More info